dotnet/docs/docs/fsharp/async.md

 ### Differences

+*   Nested `let!` is not allowed, unlike nested `await`

+Unlike `await`, which can be nested indefinitely, `let!` cannot and must have its result bound before using it inside of another `let!`, `do!`, or `use!`.

 *   Cancellation support is simpler in F# than in C#/VB.

 Supporting cancellation of a task midway through its execution in C#/VB requires checking the `IsCancellationRequested` property or calling `ThrowIfCancellationRequested()` on a `CancellationToken` object that’s passed into the async method.

-In contrast, F# async workflows are naturally cancellable.
+In contrast, F# async workflows are more naturally cancellable.
 Cancellation is a simple three-step process.

 1. Create a new `CancellationTokenSource`.
 2. Pass it into a starting function.